HeapsIO/heaps-doc/Hello-World.md

 One installed, press `F5` or do `Debug > Start Debugging`.
 This should give you the choice to Debug with Chrome.
 If not, restart VSCode so the extension is activated.

-If you click on Chrome, it will open you a `.vscode/launch.json` similar to the `tasks.json` we had earlier for compiling.
+If you click on `Chrome` label, it will open you a `.vscode/launch.json` similar to the `tasks.json` we had earlier for compiling.

 ```json
 {